sebastiendornel/animal-app/PROJECT_INFO.md

     X - if animal approved, have
         conditional on show page
         saying "lives happily with: "
-      - index shows all animals. sort animals by adoption status
+     X - index shows all animals. sort animals by adoption status
       - build sessions for login
         (password later)
       - styling
       - specs
     X - analytics page

+    Thursday, 4/17 To Do:
+        -animal can be created
+        -full CRUD for animal
+        -fix approval bug.
+Animal can only be approved once.